100 Notable alumni of

 -

 Paul Ehrenfest was an Austrian theoretical physicist who made major contributions to statistical mechanics and its relation to quantum mechanics, including the theory of phase transition and the Ehrenfest theorem.
 He befriended Albert Einstein on a visit to Prague in 1912 and became a professor in Leiden, where he frequently hosted Einstein.
-He died by murder-suicide in 1933, killing his disabled son, Wassik, and then himself.
+Suffering from depression, in 1933 Ehrenfest killed his disabled son, Wassik, and then himself.

 -